 Proposed California law would mandate 'kill switch' for stolen phones and tablets

-Lawmakers in California are proposing legislation that would require wireless carriers install a so-called "kill switch" in smartphone and tablets sold in the state that would render the devices useless if stolen.
+Lawmakers in California are proposing legislation that would require wireless carriers install a so-called "kill switch" in smartphones and tablets sold in the state that would render the devices useless if stolen.
 If passed and signed into law, the bill would require phones and tablets sold in California on or after Jan.
 1, 2015, to include the antitheft solution.

 State Sen. Mark Leno (D-San Francisco) introduced the legislation and is expected to be joined by several other lawmakers in supporting it.
 "With robberies of smartphones reaching an all-time high, California cannot continue to stand by when a solution to the problem is readily available," Leno said in a statement.
 "Today we are officially stepping in and requiring the cellphone industry to take the necessary steps to curb violent smartphone thefts and protect the safety of the very consumers they rely upon to support their businesses."